alyonavyshnevska/intelligent_data_analysis/Lab11_Bayesian_Learning/Bayesian_Learning.md

 ps = np.linspace(0, 5, 1000).astype(int)
 print(type(ps))

-#The code doesn't seem to work for Python 3+
+#The code doesn't seem to work for Python 3+ (I think the reason are generator functions) and
+# I couldn't find a way to fix it.
 # plt.plot(ps, map(predict(theta_MAP), ps), "r-", label="MAP")

 # for theta in thetas: